 But!
-What if instead of getting into that trouble, you actually just transitioned to a more natural (but sturdy) nail enhancement like soft gel… and more specifically Japanese soft gel.
+What if instead of getting into that trouble, you actually just transitioned to a more natural (but sturdy) nail enhancement like a soft gel… and more specifically, Japanese soft gel.

 So here is the step-by-step.